publicimageltd/workdir/README.md

  * `workdir-directories` - A list of directory names in which to look for workdirs.
-Instead of a directory name, you can also use a path to a file name, which will then be interpreted as a direct pointer to a work sheet.
-In this way, you can add a single workdir without being forced to add all workdirs within its parent directory.
+Instead of a directory name, you can also use a path to a file name which will then be interpreted as a direct pointer to a work sheet.
+This way, you can add a single workdir without being forced to add all workdirs within its parent directory.
 Note that the file name has to be the same as the one defined in `workdir-default-sheet` (default: